-The thing with words most times is that when they are voiced out or sent out either via short message service (SMS) or through the social media network such as Facebook, it becomes an almost impossible task retrieving them.
+The thing with words most times is that when they are voiced out or sent out either via short message service (SMS) or through social media networks such as Facebook, it becomes an almost impossible task to retrieve them.

-People are moved by emotions a lot, and this can result in saying things or sending messages we might not be too comfortable with later.
-It could be in a fit of anger you feel like saying something nasty such that after it’s out, you regret it.
+People are moved by emotions a lot, resulting in saying things or sending messages we might not be too comfortable with later.
+It could be in a fit of anger; you feel like saying something nasty such that after it’s out, you regret it.

-For some reasons or the other, we tend to pass a message and then wish we could delete that message.
-The social media such as Facebook is a hub for interaction, and people get to send messages, images, video calls, etc.
+For some reason or the other, we tend to pass a message and then wish we could delete that message.
+Social media such as Facebook is a hub for interaction, and people get to send messages, images, video calls, etc.

 For instance, a Facebook user who goes by the initials, D’ commented that he had a similar experience.
-He sent a message to a contact and while the other person was yet to read the message he needed to delete the message.
+He sent a message to a contact, and while the other person had yet to read the message, he needed to delete the message.

-Under number 2, sharing of content and information, Facebook makes it clear that its users have total control over any property posted on it.
-However, when a user uploads any intellectual material online, then Facebook has the liberty to make use of such for as long as the user keeps the information on Facebook.
+Under number 2, sharing content and information, Facebook clarifies that its users have total control over any property posted on it.
+However, when a user uploads any intellectual material online, Facebook can make use of such for as long as the user keeps the information on Facebook.

 Messages need some time to be completely removed

 Meaning there is usually a backup copy for your messages and content on Facebook.
-From personal experience, have you ever noticed that Facebook sometimes bring old messages of more than one to even seven years as a reminder?
+From personal experience, have you ever noticed that Facebook sometimes brings old messages of more than one to even seven years as a reminder?

 This information and activities sometimes could be transferred to such applications leaving the likelihood that the information still remains after deleting.

-This makes it a lot more difficult to delete messages successfully and not have it already seen.
-It would be a lot better to narrow down your messages to specific contacts always, especially important information.
+This makes it a lot more difficult to delete messages successfully and not have them already seen.
+It would be a lot better to narrow down your messages to specific contacts, especially important information.

 After deleting, she also deactivated her account for a couple of hours and then signed in again.
-She checked her friend’s Facebook account to see if the message was there and it was no more!
+She checked her friend’s Facebook account to see if the message was there, and it was no more!

 Tara says she used a similar approach, but this time she reported it as spam before deleting the message.
-She went further to disable her account for some hours, reactivated and it worked!
+She went further to disable her account for some hours, reactivated it, and it worked!

 So the process, basically, is not aimed at just deleting the message from your end.
 But to disable or deactivate your Facebook account in order to delete the message from the other party’s end.
-You should remember of course to re-login after the process.
+You should remember, of course, to re-login after the process.

-Why not give it a try, and let’s see if you get your groove back!
+Why not give it a try, and let’s see if you get your groove back?